 The following article is the history of the local Congregational Church as it came into existence in Eagle River.

 FIRST CONGREGATIONAL UNITED CHURCH OF CHRIST

-– Taken from the minutes and records of the church by Pat Stevens Anderson
+– Adapted from the minutes and records of the church compiled by Pat Stevens Anderson

-The mission field of the Eagle River church covered twenty-three points including Sayner, Boulder Junction, Lake Oswego and Baaken.
-Sunday schools were set up at various spots—Sundstein, Anvil Lake, Washington, Lincoln, Bohemian, Mayo— and many later became public elementary schools.
+The mission field of the Eagle River church covered twenty-three points including Sayner, Boulder Junction, Lake Oswego, and Baaken.
+Sunday schools were set up at various locations—Sundstein, Anvil Lake, Washington, Lincoln, Bohemian, and Mayo, many of which later became public elementary schools.

-The first building was erected by the Methodists, sold to the Congregationalists for $200.00 and served as the church until 1924 when the present structure was built.
-The original church became the parsonage and continued until 1985 when it was sold and moved to another location.
-From that time on, the pastors have been given a rental stipend.
+The first church building was erected by the Methodists and sold to the Congregationalists for $200.00 and served as the church facility until 1924 when the present structure was built.
+The original church building became the parsonage and remained so until 1985 when it was sold and moved to another location.
+From that time on pastors have been given a housing allowance.

-By 1924, a new church was needed and was built across the street from the old one.
-Its cornerstone was laid in September.
+By 1924, a new church facility was needed and was built across the street from the original one.
+The cornerstone for this structure was laid in September of that same year.
 The name of the church was changed from the Congregational Church Society to the First Congregational Church of Eagle River.

 The United Church of Christ

 In 1956, discussion began on the proposed merger of the Congregational churches with the Evangelical and Reformed Churches.
 Talk was to continue for several years and caused much dissension within the denomination with some congregations severing their connections and forming their own purely Congregational organization.
 In 1961, the Eagle River congregation voted to join the United Church of Christ and accept its constitution.
 In 1964 the name of the church was changed to include “United Church of Christ.”
 Later the name was amended to First Congregational United Church of Christ.